recmo/uint/uint-macro/Readme.md

 let bender = uint!(0b1010011010_U10);
 ```

-The [`uint`] macro recurses through the parse tree, so the above can equivalently be written
+The [`uint!`] macro recurses through the parse tree, so the above can equivalently be written

 ```rust
 # use uint::uint;